arcaraynier/January-2025/README.md

 Feb 5, 2025 - Don't know where to start again.

-Feb 6, 2025 - I have final interview, do your best self.
+Feb 6, 2025 - I have final interview, do your best self. hwy

 Feb 15, 2025 - pressure, stressed and anxiety is how can I say this?